adrianbrowning/update-dotenv/README.md

 # update-dotenv

+A fork of [davehensley/update-dotenv](https://github.com/davehensley/update-dotenv), which is a fork of [bkeepers/update-dotenv](https://github.com/bkeepers/update-dotenv)

+This adds support for wrapping lines with special characters (space or $) with a `'` (single quote).

 > A NodeJS module to write updates to a .env file

 ## Installation

 ```
 npm install dotenv update-dotenv
+pnpm add dotenv update-dotenv
 ```

 ## Usage